Piano Tuning: An Introduction

 This is the question most frequently asked by customers.
 The answer depends, first, on the piano’s use.
 In the most critical situations, such as in a recording studio, where the accuracy of the tuning will live in perpetuity in a recording, the answer is probably every day, or even several times a day.
 In concert halls and other performance situations, the piano is tuned before every rehearsal and every performance, and sometimes the tuning is even touched up at intermission.

-Bridges — Bridges are strips of hardwood, glued to the soundboard, that transmit the strings’ vibrations to the soundboard.
+Bridges — Bridges are strips of hardwood that are glued to the soundboard and transmit the strings’ vibrations to the soundboard.
 The strings are stretched over the top of the bridges and bear against them, held in place by bridge pins.
 Age, dryness, and the pressure of the strings against the bridge pins can, over time, cause cracks to form around the pins, which then loosen.
 Except in extreme cases in which a bridge is virtually falling apart, the principal effect of loose bridge pins is not on the ability of the piano to hold its tune.
 Rather, loose bridge pins provide insecure termination points for the vibrating strings, causing tonal irregularities called false beats that, when excessive, make the affected strings sound out of tune even when they’ve been tuned as well as possible.

-Strings — Metal fatigue, rust, corrosion, pitting, and any history of liquid spilled into a piano can cause false beats and other irregularities, making tuning more difficult and less accurate.
+Strings — Metal fatigue, rust, corrosion, pitting, and any history of liquid spilled into a piano can cause false beats and other irregularities, compromising tone and making tuning more difficult and less accurate.
 Due to the effects of metal fatigue, concert instruments may require restringing in as few as 10 years.
 Pianos in the home may benefit from restringing after about 25 years of use, though few receive that treatment.

 Daily and, especially, seasonal variations in humidity are the most common cause of pianos without structural flaws going out of tune.
 The soundboard swells and shrinks slightly with changes in humidity, altering the tension on the strings.
-Wide swings of humidity can keep a piano’s pitch in a constant state of flux, forcing the tuner to radically change the pitch with each tuning.
+Wide swings of humidity can keep a piano’s pitch in a constant state of flux, forcing the technician to radically change the pitch with each tuning.
 The further out of tune the piano gets between tunings, the less stable its tuning will be when it does get tuned.
-When making a large pitch correction, the tuner may tell the customer that the piano is too flat or too sharp for a stable tuning to be done in a single session, and that after getting the tuning close to accurate, he or she will have to return in a few weeks to retune the piano.
-If the customer fails to have the piano tuned regularly, it will seem to be always out of tune.
+When making a large pitch correction, the technician may tell the customer that the piano is too flat or too sharp for a stable tuning to be done in a single session, and that after getting the tuning close to accurate, they will have to return in a few weeks to retune the piano.
+If the customer fails to have the piano tuned regularly, it will always seem to be out of tune.
 I have many customers who, in order to keep their pianos as close to pitch as possible, have them tuned once a month.
 It’s not uncommon for pianos kept in the faculty and practice studios of conservatories to be tuned two or three times a month; concert pianos, even when not in use, are usually tuned once a week just to keep them close to pitch.
 Tuning stability can be greatly increased by use of a humidity-control system — for the entire home, for just the piano room, or inside the piano itself.

 Counterintuitively, frequent service is particularly important with new pianos.
 Brand-new instruments can be very unstable as their new strings and soundboard continue to settle, and in their first year usually must be tuned four to six times.
 Most dealers will tune a new piano before delivery, and once or twice after delivery, often at no additional cost to the customer.
 Depending on how many times it was tuned on the dealer’s floor, and before that in the factory, this may or may not be enough to stabilize the piano so that the frequency of tuning can return to whatever the customer considers normal.
 Failure to ensure that the recommended post-sale service is actually done can substantially lengthen a new piano’s break-in period and make its tuning seem unstable.